LordPixma/varana/README.md

 ## 📞 Contact

-For questions, discussions, or support, open an issue on GitHub or reach out via email *(coming soon)*.
+For questions, discussions, or support, open an issue on GitHub.

 Thank you for your interest in Varana!
 Together, let's make programming enjoyable, clear, and powerful.